osmandapp/web/main/docs/user/personal/favorites.md

 ![Favorites folders expand android](@site/static/img/personal/favorites_folders_expand_android.png)

-Click to any point from Favorite list opens [Map Context menu](../map/map-context-menu.md#select-an-object-short-tap) for chosen point.
+Tap on any point from Favorite list shows it on the map and also opens [Map Context menu](../map/map-context-menu.md#select-an-object-short-tap) for chosen point.

 ![Favorites context menu ios](@site/static/img/personal/favorites_context_menu_ios.png)

-Click to '&#8942;' button (**Android**) opens special functions for a chosen Favorite folder.
+Tap on &#8942; button (**Android**) opens special functions for a chosen Favorite folder.

 ![Favorites folder functions android](@site/static/img/personal/favorites_folder_functions_android.png)

 Functions for Favorite folder:
-- &nbsp;<Translate android="true" ids="edit_name"/>  - changing folder name.
+- &nbsp;<Translate android="true" ids="edit_name"/>  - is used to change folder name.
-- &nbsp;<Translate android="true" ids="change_color"/>  - changing folder color.
+- &nbsp;<Translate android="true" ids="change_color"/>  - is used to change folder color.
-- &nbsp;<Translate android="true" ids="shared_string_show_on_map"/>  - showing or not Favorite points from the folder on the map.
+- &nbsp;<Translate android="true" ids="shared_string_show_on_map"/>  - display or not Favorite points from the folder on the map.
 - &nbsp;<Translate android="true" ids="shared_string_add_to_map_markers"/>  or <Translate android="true" ids="remove_from_map_markers"/>   - add or remove all Favorite points from a folder in [Map markers list](../personal/markers.md).
-- &nbsp;<Translate android="true" ids="shared_string_share"/>  - sharing Favorite points with other users (like Favorites.gpx file).
+- &nbsp;<Translate android="true" ids="shared_string_share"/>  - sharing Favorite points with other users (using Favorites.gpx file).
 - &nbsp;Button '<Translate android="true" ids="shared_string_cancel"/> ' - close this menu.

-At the bottom of the screen are four Actions buttons.
+At the bottom of the screen there are four Actions buttons.

 ![Favorites actions android](@site/static/img/personal/favorites_actions_android.png)

 Actions:
-- '&#43;' - allows to import Favorites points (favorite.gpx) from device storage.
+- &#43; - allows to import Favorites points (favorite.gpx) from device storage.
-- '&#60;' - allows to export (share) all Favorites points like "favorite.gpx" file.
+- &#60; - allows to export (share) all Favorites points as "favourite.gpx" file.
-- '&#128681;' - allows to add or to remove chosen Favorites points (folders) in [Map markers](../personal/markers.md) list.
+- &#128681; - allows to add or to remove chosen Favorites points (folders) in [Map markers](../personal/markers.md) list.
-- '&#x1F5D1;' - allows to delete chosen Favorites points (folders).
+- &#x1F5D1; - allows to delete chosen Favorites points (folders).

 </TabItem>